 Clio Logo

-This large and beautiful redbrick structure is one of the few original ones still standing today that played a role in the Spanish Migration (largely from Spain and Cuba) to Florida in the late in 1912 to replace the smaller one built in 1891.
-The building served the new arrivals and Ybor City residents as an aid society, a clubhouse and cultural center.
+This large and beautiful redbrick structure is one of the few remaining buildings in Tampa still standing associated with Spanish migration (largely from Spain and Cuba) to Florida during the late 19th and early 20th centuries.
+Known as the El Centro Español de Tampa, the building was erected in 1912 to replace the smaller one built in 1891.
+It served the new arrivals and Ybor City residents as a mutual aid society, a clubhouse and cultural center.
 In more recent years it served as a home for a restaurant and school programs.
-This was one of two such structures.
-Another sits in West Tampa.
+For its This was one of two such structures in Tampa; the other is El Centro Español of West Tampa.

 This 1927 photo of 7th Ave. shows the El Centro Español de Tampa in the background